FGMEMBERS/bluebird/readme.txt

    out the doors or hatches to ground, or jump when airborne like a sky diver.
   Free fall with or without a parachute at terminal velocity.
+  Cockpit display screens ready to be filled with multiplayer, weather radar, gps maps, etc.

   Support for next OSG version:
      start with aircraft=bluebird-osg